-Convert the opening market value (disclosed in AU\$ - result from step 3) to NZ\$ using the conversion table in IR 270.
+Convert the opening market value (disclosed in AU\$ - result from step 3) to NZ\$ using the conversion table as per the IRD website (search: overseas currencies).

 Step 5: Aggregate FIF income

 Your FIF income, using the FDR method, is calculated by multiplying the investment value (result from step 4) by 5%.